PUL acquires the papers of Bill Bradley, former U.S. Senator, New York Knicks player, and Princeton alumnus

 But Bradley contributed much more to Princeton than his talent on the court.
 In "A Sense of Where You Are," a New Yorker profile (and later, book) by 1953 Princeton alumnus and Ferris Professor of Journalism John McPhee, McPhee writes, "...he is the sort of boy who, given a little more time, would have been in the forefront of undergraduate political life; as it is, he has been a considerable asset to Princeton quite apart from his feats in the gymnasium, through his work for various campus organizations."

-As part of Princeton University Library's Department of Rare Books and Special Collections, Bradley's papers are housed in the Seeley G. Mudd Manuscript Library.
+As part of Princeton University Library's Department of Special Collections, Bradley's papers are housed in the Seeley G. Mudd Manuscript Library.
 Home to the 20th Century Public Policy Papers, Mudd Library houses invaluable collections of materials from people and organizations who have played significant roles in 20th century American history, including the papers of James A. Baker III, Class of 1952, and Paul Volcker, Class of 1949, both political contemporaries of Bradley.

 For more information on the Bill Bradley Papers, visit Library Finding Aids.
 The collection will open for research use in December 2032.